ahammer/dart_board/templates/dart_board_template_bottomnav/README.md

 A simple template for bottom nav with icons/labels and colors.

-It loads the panels as RouteViews
+It loads the panels as RouteViews, see the package or integration examples for usages.